wix-incubator/async-flow/README.md

 ## Errors handling

-By default a flow interrupts its work by going to STOPPED state in the case of exception thrown in the currently working task.
+If an exception is thrown by the task currently being processed, by default, a flow will interrupt its work by going into the STOPPED state.

-But default behaviour can be changed using *onErrorPolicy* parameter.
-Please note that such a parameter can be passed to *createAsyncFlow()* function as well as to constructor of AFTask.
-If both of them defined a task policy has priority over flow policy.
+The default behavior can be changed using the *onErrorPolicy* parameter.
+Please note that it can be passed to the *createAsyncFlow()* function as well as to the constructor of AFTask.
+Task policy has priority over flow policy.

-OnErrorPolicy object has a form:
+OnErrorPolicy object looks like this:

 ```javascript
 {